Chair of the Group Board

 Carla Stent was appointed Non-Executive Chair of the Marex Board in January 2019, having previously been a Non-Executive Board Member since 2014.
 Carla has extensive executive and non-executive international experience across financial services, principally banking and private equity, as well as retail and travel.

-Her current Board roles include the Post Office Limited, JP Morgan Elect plc, and the Tilney Smith and Williamson Group.
-She has also served on the boards of Power to Change, Savernake Group, Change Alliance (India) Private Limited, Christian Aid, The Young Women’s Trust, and various Virgin Group entity boards, amongst others.
+Her current Board roles Telecom Plus plc, and the Evelyn Partners Group.
+She has also served on the boards of Power to Change, Savernake Group, Change Alliance (India) Private Limited, Christian Aid, The Young Women’s Trust, JP Morgan Elect plc, Post Office Limited and various Virgin Group entity boards, amongst others.
 From 2010 to 2013, Carla was Chief Operating Officer and Partner at Virgin Group.
 She was previously Deputy Chief Financial Officer and Chief Administrative Officer of the Global Retail and Commercial Bank arm of Barclays Bank.
 From 2000 to 2004, at Thomas Cook AG Group, she held a variety of roles, including Operations Director, as well as Director of Group Strategy & Corporate Finance.